The Geography

 You may also be interested in...

-Malta covers just over 300 km² in land area - making it one of the world's smallest and most densely populated countries.
-Its capital is Valletta and the largest town is Birkirkara.
-The rest of the island is made up of many small towns and villages.
+In total, Malta covers only 300 km² in land area and has an increasing population getting on towards half a million people - making it one of the world's smallest yet most densely populated countries.
+Its capital is Valletta, a purpose-built fortified city created in the late 16th century, while the largest town is Birkirkara.
+Over the rest of the island there are many small towns and villages with the northern coast more densely populated than the south.

 Have Your Say